robotusers/cakephp-tactician/README.md

 For more information, read [the docs](https://github.com/robotusers/commander/blob/master/README.md).

+Next you should configure the command bus which will be injected into your controllers and models that implement the `CommandBusAwareInterface`.

 #### Application hook (CakePHP 3.3+)

 If your application supports middleware you can configure the command bus using an application hook.